Date:

 Jimi Hendrix

-"If it wasn't for Link Ray, I never would have picked up a guitar..."
+"If it wasn't for Link Ray, I would never have picked up a guitar..."

 Pete Townsend, 1979.